128technology/docs/docs/config_ha_vrrp.md

 Configure node1 on router-a with the following interfaces:
 - lan
 - wan
-- far (this is the interrouter communication link)
+- far (the inter-router communication link)

 Activate VRRP on the `wan` and `lan` device interfaces of node1.
-By configuring the higher priority (100) on the lan and wan interfaces, router-a is identified as the primary router (set with the higher priority).
-We will configure router-b as the secondary router.
+By configuring VRRP on `router-a` with a higher priority (100), `router-a` is identified as the primary router.
+We will configure `router-b` as the secondary router.

 ```
 			node                  node1